 - Sponsors: Businesses outside of Lincoln County may opt to have a booth at the festival, however they may not sell, only offer information.
 Contact us at LCAppleFestival1972@gmail.com for sponsorship levels.

-- Downtown Merchants: Merchants who choose to reserve booth space on the street in front of their store may register as a vendor.
+- Downtown Merchants: Merchants who choose to reserve booth space on the street in front of their store may register as a vendor at no charge.
 If that area is unavailable, every effort will be made to give that space priority for merchant use.
 Downtown merchants MUST occupy their space if they have reserved it.
 All vendors are responsible for providing their own tent, tables, and chairs.

 - Entertainment: The Apple Festival operates three stages, and artists perform without compensation.
 All entertainment chosen, and the performance schedule is at the complete discretion of the Board’s Entertainment chair.
 For an entertainment application and instructions, click here.